-The Risk Committee is responsible for assisting the Board with the overall system of risk and compliance management, ensuring that risk and compliance matters are disclosed in a timely manner, including conduct risks, business continuity and disaster recovery, and outsourcing risks.
+The Risk Committee is responsible for assisting the Board with the overall system of risk and compliance management, ensuring that risk and compliance matters are disclosed in a timely manner, including conduct risks, emerging risks, business continuity and disaster recovery, and outsourcing risks.

-The Committee consists of a minimum of three highly skilled and experienced independent Non-Executive Directors and is attended by members of senior management.
+The Committee consists of five independent Non-Executive Directors and is attended by 14 members of senior management.
 Only the independent Non-Executive Directors can vote on matters with a quorum of two needed for approvals and decisions.
 The attendees of the Committee collectively have extensive actuarial, insurance, healthcare, regulatory, investments, economics, accounting and management skills.

 The Committee meets four times a year with the mandate to convene additional meetings as circumstances require.
-The Chairperson of the Committee is an independent Non-Executive Director who has a position on the Board and reports at each Board meeting on the activities of the Committee.
-The Chairperson of the Committee regularly meets with the Chief Risk Officer without members of management present.
+The Chair of the Committee is an independent Non-Executive Director who has a position on the Board and reports at each Board meeting on the activities of the Committee.
+The Chair of the Committee regularly meets with the Chief Risk Officer without members of management present.